HarisMI40/HarisMI40/src/content/posts/gos-interfaces-and-polymorphism.md

 title: "Go's Interfaces and Polymorphism"
 published: 2025-07-12
 draft: false
-description: "Explore how Go uses interfaces to achieve polymorphism."
+description: 'Explore how Go uses interfaces to achieve polymorphism.'
-tags: ["go"]
+tags: ['go']
 ---

 Interfaces in Go provide a way to achieve polymorphism.
 Here's an example: